MarkusEggerInc/CODEFrameworkDocs/Creating REST Services.md

 GetCustomerResponse GetCustomer(GetCustomerRequest request);
 ```

-This uses a custom attribute provided by CODE Framework, called "Rest".
+This uses a custom attribute provided by CODE Framework, called "Rest" (which can also be applied to non-REST services, but it would be completely ignored there).
 The Rest attribute has several parameters.
 For one, we are setting the "Method" (also known as the "HTTP Verb") to GET.
 Secondly, we are setting the REST-exposed name of the operation to an empty string.
 This tells the system that we do not want the /GetCustomer/ part of the URL and completely omit the method name.

-Note: You can set the REST-exposed name of the operation to anything you want.
+Note that you can set the REST-exposed name of the operation to anything you want.
 If this attribute is not set, the default method name will be used.
 If it is set to an empty string, the name will be completely omitted from the URL (this can only done once per HTTP Method, otherwise, the system will fail to identify the correct method).
 Or, you can of course choose to expose the method as anything you want for instance, using this attribute:

 ```c#
 [Rest(Method = RestMethods.Get, Name = "Hello")]